HydraCommunications/python-final/README.md

 > tired of writing 700 Billion reused css classes, so tailwind
 > is what I want to do.
 Again, if the group decides not to,
 > we can change this.
+>
+> You'll need to run this while styling, just do it in the integrated terminal.
+> `npx tailwindcss -i ./static/src/input.css -o ./static/dist/css/output.css --watch`

 ### Tasks